mahayasa/ctgan-enn-cs/README.md

 ## Future Work
-We want to try another experients on CTGAN method such as adding anomaly detection method on CTGAN to make sure the synthetic data produced are not outliers.
+Experiments another hybrid combination on CTGAN method such as adding anomaly detection method on CTGAN to make sure the synthetic data produced are not outliers.

 ---